tekknolagi/tekknolagi.github.com/_posts/2023-09-19-compiling-ml-models.md

   If you're seeing this text, it means your browser cannot render SVG.
   </object>
   <figcaption markdown="1">
-  Fig. 3 - A sketch-like illustration of a model's computation graph and loss.
+  A sketch-like illustration of a model's computation graph and loss.
   The model outputs one value, but how do we know how good it is?
 Well, we feed it into another subgraph---the loss function---which takes in a second input (the expected value) and itself outputs one value.
 I made this in Excalidraw.